Meet Jake who will be able to tell you all about children taking steroids.

 There are different ways that steroids can be taken, including:

 The most common way for children to take steroids is in tablet form.
 The tablets are small and should not be too difficult for your child to swallow.
+They could practice by swallowing tic tacs.

 Generally, your child will only take steroids for a few days or weeks.
 You will be given instructions from your child's doctor about exactly when and for how long your child will need to take steroids.